 But do you know what’s even more surprising?
 People with kidney disease don’t usually die because their kidneys give way.
 They die because their hearts do.

 When your kidneys stop working, calcium builds up in your arteries.
 That causes heart disease, which is the leading cause of death for people with kidney disease.
-But a new study from Clemson University shows EDTA chelation could help clear calcium out and prevent many of these deaths.
+But a study from Clemson University shows EDTA chelation (using the amino acid ethylenediamine tetra-acetic acid) could help clear out calcium and reduce that risk…

 The nanoparticle EDTA infusions were able to precisely target calcium deposits without damaging other tissues and causing side effects.
 Do you know what’s even more exciting?